kristinemlarson/gnssIR_python/README.md

 A simple refraction error correction has been added to gnssIR_lomb.py.
 You can turn it on/off by setting the RefractionCorrection variable

+April 2020
+Added an optional year_end option so you can process multiple years with one command. works the same way as doy_end.

+Changed the source of the nav messages.
+It checks CDDIS, SOPAC, and the NGS.

 July 2, 2019
 I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of the data for a single site.
 It has the nice advantage that it will make a SNR file for you if your